Entanglement based observables for quantum impurities: Results

 To verify the formation of a dot-cavity spin-singlet and the existence of an exchange blockade region, we analyse the spin configuration of the dot-cavity molecule.
 To this end, we define and calculate their spin-spin correlation

 which returns 1 (-1) when the spins on the dot and cavity are aligned (anti-aligned).
-We plot the resulting $\mathcal{C}\left(\text{d},\text{c}\right)$ in Fig.~\ref{fig:nrg-mps results}(b): (i) when the dot has an even occupation, no dot-cavity spin-spin correlations appear; (ii) when the dot has an odd occupation and the cavity has an even occupation, we observe weak spin-spin alignment.
+We plot the resulting $\mathcal{C}\left(\text{d},\text{c}\right)$ in Fig.~\ref{fig:nrg-mps results}(b) and observe three main phases (i)-(iii). (i) When the dot has an even occupation, no dot-cavity spin-spin correlations appear. (ii) When the dot has an odd occupation and the cavity has an even occupation, we observe weak spin-spin alignment.
 In this region, we expect that the dot anti-aligns with the lead electrons (Kondo singlet).
 The ensuing strong dot-lead correlation leaves space for the cavity electrons (holes) to partially redistribute into the leads in the full (empty) cavity level configuration.
-The spin of these residual particles tends to align with the spin of the electron occupying the dot~\cite{supmat}; (iii) in the (1,1) occupation region, we observe strong spin anti-alignment behaviour, in agreement with the closed system exact diagonalisation results.
+The spin of these residual particles tends to align with the spin of the electron occupying the dot, see Appendix~\ref{appendix: dot-cavity alignment}. (iii) In the (1,1) occupation region, we observe strong spin anti-alignment behaviour, in agreement with the closed system exact diagonalisation results.
 The latter clearly confirms the hypothesised formation of a molecular dot-cavity singlet~\cite{rossler_transport_2015,ferguson_long-range_2017}.